The Top Essential Oils For Body Odor

 Antifungal effects – Like bacteria, fungi can feed on compounds produced by sweating.
 Tea Tree oil is a popular additive in foot deodorant because it can combat fungi that drive in warm, moist environments (like the inside of shoes, and our armpits).

-Tea Tree essential oil’s cleansing and antimicrobial properties make it a great, natural way to detoxify your armpits and reduce body odor.
+Tea Tree essential oil’s cleansing and antimicrobial properties make it a great, natural way to support armpit detoxing and reduce body odor.

 Derived from the Myrtaceae family, Tea Tree also has a fresh, clean scent that makes it a welcome addition to DIY armpit care.